Cre8steveDev/Convata/README.md

 - AI-powered PDF summarization: Summarize PDFs into easily digestible chunks.
 - URL Shortener: Shorten your social media or website links for easy sharing.

+## Usage

+A. Visit the Website: - Deploying Soon

+B: To use Convata on your local machine

 ## Installation

-To use Convata, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/convata.git`
 2. Install the required dependencies: `pip install -r requirements.txt`

-## Usage

-A. Visit the Website: - Deploying Soon

-B: Run it on your local machine

-1. Navigate to the project directory: `cd convata`
+3. Navigate to the project directory: `cd convata`
-2. Start the Flask development server: `flask run`
+4. Start the Flask development server: `flask run`
-3. Open your web browser and visit `http://localhost:5000`
+5. Open your web browser and visit `http://localhost:5000`

 ## Author